VisionLabs/FaceEngineExamples/README.md

 CMake but we advise for it.

 Currently we support 64 bit Windows and Linux.
 On Windows everything should work with Visual Studio 2015.
-On Linux we tested this code with GCC 4.9.2 and CLang 3.5.0.
+On Linux we tested this code with GCC 4.8.5.
 Other versions may work as well.
 Note, that the SDK is officially supported on RedHat Linux families (RHEL, CentOS, Fedora).